Sayo-nika/Sayonika/README.md

 We use donations to power the website, so drop us money to buy us a coffee at [PayPal](https://paypal.me/chinodesuuu) or buy the [supporter](#) status!

+If you have questions or just wanna have fun, feel free to join the [Sayonika Commons](https://discord.gg/sGUkGc8) discord.

 ## Platform

 - [Backend](https://github.com/Sayo-nika/Backend)